 Yes, U.S. Military service members (active duty and veterans) may be eligible to waive the $200 application fee.
-Before submitting your application, please complete our Military Application Fee Waiver Request.
+Once your application has been submitted, do not pay the application fee.
+Instead, please complete the Military Application Fee Waiver Request.
 We will process your request and get back to you within two business days with eligibility confirmation and next steps.

 Do you offer application fee waivers for applicants who work in nonprofit or public service?

 Prospective executive MBA students who work in nonprofit or public service apply for free.
-Complete our Application Fee Waiver Request.
+Once your application has been submitted, do not pay the application fee.
+Instead, please complete the Application Fee Waiver Request.
 We will get back to you within two business days with eligibility confirmation and next steps.